How to Grow Tomato Plants from Seed

 Growing Tomatoes in Containers

-If you don’t have garden space, tomatoes grow wonderfully in containers.
-I’ve grown everything from cherry tomatoes to beefsteak varieties in large pots on my porch and patio.
+If you don’t have garden space, you can still enjoy growing tomatoes—they thrive wonderfully in containers.
+I’ve grown everything from cherry tomatoes to beefsteak varieties in large pots on my porch and patio, which is a great way to learn how to grow tomato plants even in a small area.

 Choose a container that’s at least 5 gallons for smaller varieties and 10 gallons or more for larger indeterminate types.
-Ensure your pots have drainage holes to prevent waterlogging, which can lead to root rot.
+Make sure your pots have drainage holes to prevent waterlogging, which can lead to root rot—an important tip if you’re figuring out how do you grow tomatoes from seed and want strong, healthy plants.

 Read more about square foot gardening in my other article.